ConfettiFX/The-Forge/README.md

      * DirectX 11 Fallback Layer for Windows 7 support (not extensively tested)
   * Linux Ubuntu 18.04 LTS with Vulkan 1.1 and RTX Ray Tracing API
 - Android Pie with Vulkan 1.1
-- macOS / iOS / iPad OS with Metal 2
+- macOS / iOS / iPad OS with Metal 2.2
 - XBOX One / XBOX One X (only available for accredited developers on request)
-- PS4 (only available for accredited developers on request)
+- PS4 / PS4 Pro (only available for accredited developers on request)
 - Switch (in development) (only available for accredited developers on request)
 - Google Stadia (in development) (only available for accredited developers on request)